gcgarner/IOTstack/docs/Containers/Node-RED.md

 ### node-red-node-serialport { #nodeSerial }

 At the time of writing (Feb 2023), it was not possible to add `node-red-node-serialport` to the list of nodes in your Dockerfile.
-Attempting to do so crashed the Node-RED container with segmentation fault.
-The workaround is to add an extra line at the *end* of your Dockerfile:
+Attempting to do so crashed the Node-RED container with a *segmentation fault.* The workaround is to build the node from source by adding an extra line at the *end* of your Dockerfile:

 ``` Dockerfile
 RUN npm install node-red-node-serialport --build-from-source